EricHayter/yadb-docs/_posts/2025-06-15-page-buffer-manager-and-async-disk-io.markdown

 ## Conclusion

 With the implementation of the disk manager, disk scheduler, and page buffer manager, YADB now has a complete subsystem for efficient, asynchronous page-level disk I/O. These components form the backbone for transaction-safe storage in the database engine and are designed to scale well with concurrent workloads.
-Next up will be integrating the page buffer manager with concurrency control and logging—stay tuned!
+Next up will be integrating the index files to allow for blazingly fast data queries!